simonmichael/hledger_site/faq.md

 - Know all the numbers you need for tax reporting; know how much to save for estimated taxes
 - Less stress, fear or overwhelm, more satisfaction, empowerment, and prosperity

-### Isn't manual data entry a huge hassle ?
+## Isn't manual data entry a pain ?

 - Not if you spend a few minutes every day.
 - Not if the benefits are worth it to you.
 - Not if you use a comfortable editor and copy/paste a lot.
-- Not if you use tools like editor modes, hledger add, hledger-iadd, hledger-web.
+- Not if you use tools to help (editor modes, hledger add, hledger-iadd, hledger-web..)
 - Not if you use rules to generate your recurring transactions.
-- ...

-### Isn't importing from banks a huge hassle ?
+## Isn't importing from banks a pain ?

-No, not once you have put together some kind of manual routine or automated workflow.
+Not once you have set up a manual or automated routine for it.
 The possibilities vary by bank and country, but here are two simple workflows that are almost always possible:

 Manual CSV import:

-1. Manually download CSV from your bank's website
+1. Manually download CSV from your bank's website.
 2. hledger import BANK.csv
 3. Review/clean up the new journal entries.